idalevison/hello-world/README.md

 # hello-world
-A repository to learn how to use github
+A repository with the purpose to learn how to use github